carykh/PrisonersDilemmaTournament/README.md

 ```
 200-40*np.log(random.random())
 ```
 This means each game is guaranteed to be at least 200 turns long.
 But then, for every turn after the 200th, there is an equal probability that the game ends.
-The probability is very low, so there should be no strategizing to, say, defect on the very last turn consequence-free.
+The probability is very low, so there should be no strategizing to defect on the very last turn consequence-free.